Shira Nayman: The Listener

 Nayman followed up the success of Awake in the Dark with a debut novel, The Listener, which was published by Scribner in 2009.
 A psychological drama that takes place in a mental asylum in upstate New York in the aftermath of World War II, The Listener expanded on many of the themes she had investigated in her previous work by exploring the havoc historical trauma plays with the psyche and illuminating the uncertain boundary between sanity and insanity.
 It was praised as "an honest look at the way trauma and violence afflict an entire generation's psyche," and elsewhere described as a "gripping narrative with style and depth."
 It was listed as an Editors Choice in The New York Times.

 A Mind of Winter

 Her second novel, A Mind of Winter, was published by Akashic Books in 2012.
 This time coming at the Second World War by way of Shanghai, London, and Long Island, A Mind of Winter is a psychological thriller that once again asks how war can shape identity and experience.
 Named one of Library Journals "Best 2012 Indie Novels," A Mind of Winter was well received by critics, praised for having "the beauty and elegance of a Victorian novel," and for "tak[ing] the reader on a journey into the abyss of human experience."

 River

-River, a crossover adult/young adult novel, was published in April, 2020, by Guernica Editions.
+River, a crossover adult/young adult novel, was published in April 2020 by Guernica Editions.

 Shoreline

-Nayman's new book, Shoreline, will be published by Guernica Editions in 2024.

-Shoreline is a nontraditional, creative memoir taking up the theme of intergenerational wandering and dislocation, highlighting the resonant connections that wind through fractured but binding histories.
+Shoreline (2024) is a nontraditional, creative memoir taking up the theme of intergenerational wandering and dislocation.